Housing Process Guide (PDF)

 Room changes are permitted throughout the semester (fall and spring) after the first two weeks in order to allow for occupancy of the halls to stabilize.
 After that time, room change requests are granted freely but are subject to the availability of spaces and rooms.

-The first step is to talk with your resident assistant about your room change request.
+The first step is to talk with your resident advisor about your room change request.
 Often, your RA can be helpful in assisting you in working through conflicts that may arise on the floor or with your roommate.
 However, we realize that not all conflicts can be resolved, and we will not force any student to remain in an uncomfortable situation.

 (Important: all room changes must be approved prior to any physical moves taking place.)